i5ar/ifollowers/README.md

                 pip install tweepy

-##### Note

-Python 2 is also supported.

-- Install the *future* module:

-        python -m pip install future

 ### Use

-Save the script [*main.py*](https://github.com/i5ar/ifollowers/blob/master/main.py) and the module [*ioauth.py*](https://github.com/i5ar/ifollowers/blob/master/ioauth.py) in the same directory, then run the script.
+Save the script [*main.py*](https://github.com/i5ar/ifollowers/blob/master/main.py) and the module [*ioauth.py*](https://github.com/i5ar/ifollowers/blob/master/ioauth.py) in the same directory, then open your terminal and run `python main.py`.
 It will list and save all your **Current followers** so next time you are going to run the script it will be able to list:
 - **Previous followers**;
 - **New followers**;
 - **Unfollowers**.